 Die italienische Komödie

 L’Amour au théâtre italien was engraved in the same direction as the painting by Charles Nicolas Cochin.
 The print was announced for sale in the April 24, 1734, issue of the Mercure de France (p.
 940).

 Paris, collection of Henri de Rosnel (d.
 1739; textile merchant and échevin de Paris).
 His ownership is acknowledged in the caption.
 The picture passed to his wife Marie Thérèse Marsollier (d.
 1752).

-Berlin, collection of Frederick the Great.
+Berlin, collection of Frederick II [Frederick the Great] (1712-1786; king of Prussia).
 It was acquired in Paris between 1763 and 1766, and was recorded in the Österreich plan of 1766 for the hanging of the pictures in the royal collection.
 The painting was transferred to the Sans-Souci Palace in Potsdam in 1769 and is listed in Österreich, Beschreibung der Königlichen Bildergallerie (1770), 155, cat.
 167, as Die Liebe auf der italienschen Schaubühne.”
 It is also cited in the French edition, Description des tableaux de la galerie royale (1771), 135, cat.
 169, where it is listed under the name L’Amour sur la scene italienne.”
 The painting remained there until 1830.
 It then was rehung in the Royal Prussian Museum in Berlin, and then in the Gemäldegalerie.
 During World War II and afterward it was stored in Wiesbaden.

 Paris, Musée Carnavalet, Le Théâtre à Paris (1929), cat.
 77 (as by Watteau, L’Amour au théâtre italien, lent by Berlin, Kaiser-Friedrich Museum).